4 High Earn Credit Cards for Huge Expenses!

 Citi promo: get S$300 in cashback with Citi SMRT Card

 One of the only high-earn cashback cards with no monthly cap!
 Gives 5% cashback on online transactions.
 Read the review here.

 Card 2: UOB Absolute + GrabPay Mastercard

-Get 1.7% cashback on nearly anything including Grab top-ups which get 0.3% instead.
+Get 1.7% cashback on nearly anything excluding Grab top-ups which get 0.3% instead.

 Card 3: OCBC Titanium Rewards – 4 mpd for electronics, furniture, fashion etc

 New OCBC Cardholders

 Option 1: Free Samsonite 28” luggage